dzylikecode/VSCodeExt-docsify-Preview/README.md

 - editor: context menu

+  - docsify: open/close the side preview
-  - open Docsify preview to the side
+  - docsify: open the full preview

 If you are interested in my Docsify template, welcome to visit my [Docsify-template](https://dzylikecode.github.io/#/blog/docsify/?id=template) or fork this [repo](https://github.com/dzylikecode/template-docsify), which supports mindmap, math formula, mermaid, jsRunkit, and so on.